instantOS/instantos.github.io/docs/instantwm.md

 - [Screenshots](screenshots.md), [notifications](notify.md), and
   [screen locking](instantlock.md) document desktop integrations commonly used from instantWM bindings.

+## Scripting and development

+- [Modes](modes.md) explains how to create contextual groups of keybindings.
+- [instantwmctl](instantwmctl.md) is the command-line and IPC reference for scripts and integrations.

 The compiled defaults are always available locally with `instantwm --print-config` and `instantwm --list-actions`.
 Those commands are